What is Psoriasis?

 Psoriasis is an autoimmune disease that is more than skin-deep.
 For this reason, many who are afflicted with psoriasis have sought out alternative or holistic medicine that extends beyond the prescription of ointments and creams.

-LifeWorks Wellness Center is considered to be one of Florida’s top autoimmune disease clinics.
-We have worked with a multitude of autoimmune diseases, and have provided patients with a proper diagnosis that will get them on the right road to recovery.
-After a proper diagnosis has been made, a customized, holistic treatment will be administered, so you can be well on your way toward good health.
+LifeWorks Wellness Center is considered to be one of Florida’s top autoimmune disease clinics and we have a lot of experience with the various types of psoriasis.
+After a proper diagnosis has been made, a customized, holistic treatment will be administered, so you can be well on your way toward recovery and good health.

 Book an Appointment Today!